Demodex blepharitis (DB) and its symptoms

 It’s more common than you think

-It’s estimated that Demodex blepharitis (DB) affects nearly 25 million eye care patients in the US.1,2 That’s 1 out of every 12 adults.
+It’s estimated that Demodex blepharitis (DB) affects approximately 25 million eye care patients in the US.1,2 That’s 1 out of every 12 adults.
 Demodex blepharitis may be commonly misdiagnosed since other eye diseases share similar symptoms.1,3 So you could be living with it without even knowing.

 It’s an overgrowth of mites